How 4 Brides Pulled Off Mid-Pandemic Weddings (& Also, What They Wore)

 ”

 Bri was determined to get married on the day after the 6th anniversary of making it official with her then-boyfriend: “it was the only date that was significant to us,” she explained.
-As the pandemic loomed larger and larger, she told us, the guest list “kept dwindling and dwindling,” until it was whittled down to an essential roster that consisted only of Bri’s parents and daughter and Scott’s mother and grandmother.
+As the pandemic loomed larger and larger, she told us, the guest list “kept dwindling and dwindling,” until it was whittled down to an essential roster that consisted only of Bri’s parents and daughter and her fiancee’s mother and grandmother.
 The remainder of the 70-person guest list tuned in via video.
 “We had so many phones going for FaceTime,” Bri said.
 “You could hear my sister sobbing hysterically in the background.”
 The wedding party was diverted from the ballroom of the brand-new hotel that had been booked for the nuptials to a fireplace-lit lounge, where the hotel staff surprised Bri’s family with a celebratory, celestial staging of the intimate space.
 “I thought they were going to do what I asked, which was just to set up some chairs.
 But they put up twinkle lights, lanterns, and garlands, and set up a cake station and champagne toasting station.
 I got overwhelmed walking in and not only seeing my husband but seeing how they’d decorated it.”

 Advertisement